At the Strasbourg Conservatory, we play as a team

 Interviews 04.03.2021

-Daniel D'Adamo, Argentinean composer and composition teacher, encourages exchanges and porosity between his students and the many Strasbourg ensembles specialising in contemporary music.
+Daniel D'Adamo, Argentine composer and composition teacher, encourages exchanges and porosity between his students and Strasbourg's many ensembles specializing in contemporary music.
 They come from Italy, Spain, England and South America to study composition in Strasbourg.
-The Conservatory and the Haute école des arts du Rhin - Hear - share the same buildings in the city centre.
+Head for the Conservatoire and the Haute école des arts du Rhin - Hear - which share the same buildings in the heart of the city.

-How do you view the creative process on the banks of the Rhine?
+How do you view the creative scene on the banks of the Rhine?

-I have 14 students in my class, ranging from 17 to just over 30.
+I have 14 students in my class, ranging in age from 17 to just over 30.
 As soon as I arrived in 2017, I immediately involved the local ensembles - we mainly work with five of them - in the work of the composition class.
-They have an indispensable know-how that I can explain as a composer, but that I cannot bring to the students: I do not play all the instruments, nor all the scores.
-Every year, two ensembles work with the class and it rotates.
+They have indispensable know-how that I can explain as a composer, but that I can't bring to the students: I don't play all the instruments, nor all the scores.
+Every year, two ensembles work with the class, and the schedule rotates.
 The work culminates in a concert by each ensemble, which plays the students' pieces.
-If one ensemble is more interested in a scenic question, we integrate the scenography class.
-If another ensemble is more interested in instrumental technique, we will organise meetings to encourage the transmission of the technical capacities of the instrument to the performer.
-It is fundamental that the ensembles be varied to stimulate different facets of the students' inspiration.
-Working with performers who are specialists in contemporary repertoires makes composition more concrete.
+If one ensemble is more interested in scenic issues, it joins the scenography class.
+If another ensemble is more interested in instrumental technique, we'll organize meetings to encourage the transmission of technical skills from the instrument to the performer.
+It's essential that the ensembles be varied to stimulate different facets of the students' inspiration.
+Working with performers who specialize in contemporary repertoires makes composition more concrete.
 When you compose, you write with a performer nearby.
-The performer must be involved in the writing process.
-All the scores we compose in my class are scores that we play in public.
+The performer has to be involved in the writing process.
+All the scores we compose in my class are scores that we perform in public.

-To be able to work with different ensembles...
+To be able to work with different ensembles in this way...
 This is not the case in all conservatories...

-This is a great opportunity for the students and all the composition classes should have the possibility to carry out these regular exchanges.
-The CNSMD in Paris is working very hard with theEnsemble Intercontemporain and we can assume that this will soon be the case in Lyon with the Ensemble Orchestral Contemporain.
+This is a great opportunity for students, and all composition classes should be given the chance to make regular exchanges.
+The CNSMD in Paris is working very hard with theEnsemble Intercontemporain, and we can assume that this will soon be the case in Lyon with the Ensemble Orchestral Contemporain.
 In addition to working with outside ensembles, we also encourage a great deal of in-house collaboration.
-At the beginning of each year, we organise a "speed dating" day with composers and student musicians!
-A lot of friendships and musical collaborations are created at that time.
-The young student performers have a passion for contemporary music, they want to take risks during their exams.
-For a performer, the interest and commitment to contemporary music rarely comes out of nowhere, it is built at the conservatory.
-It is fundamental.
+At the start of each year, we organize a "speed dating" day with composers and student musicians!
+It's a great opportunity for friendship and musical collaboration.
+Young student performers have a passion for contemporary music, and want to take risks during their exams.
+For a performer, an interest in and commitment to contemporary music rarely comes out of nowhere.
+It's fundamental.

-Despite the health crisis, Daniel D'Adamo has released two CDs: one on Nomadmusic combines pages of Schubert with a new piece, Sur Vestiges, for cello and string quartet, performed by Noémi Boutin and the Béla Quartet
+Despite the health crisis, Daniel D'Adamo has released two CDs: one on Nomadmusic, combining pages by Schubert with a new piece, Sur Vestiges, for cello and string quartet, performed by Noémi Boutin and the Béla Quartet

 And the conservatory has other projects on the go!

-At the beginning of the academic year, we are opening the first Franco-German doctorate in composition.
-It is being piloted by four institutions: the conservatory, of course, the University of Strasbourg and the Rhine University of the Arts, as well as the university and the famous Musikhochschule in Freiburg, where my colleague Johannes Schollhorn teaches.
-Our two border towns are only 100 kilometres apart.
+This autumn, we are opening the first Franco-German doctorate in composition.
+It is being piloted by four institutions: the Conservatoire, of course, the University of Strasbourg and the Rhine University of the Arts, as well as the University and the famous Musikhochschule in Freiburg, where my colleague Johannes Schollhorn teaches.
+Barely 100 kilometers separate our two border towns.
 The course lasts three years.
-The aim is for the students to benefit from the dual nationality of the diploma and for the French students to spend a few semesters in Germany and vice versa.
+The aim is for students to benefit from the dual nationality of the diploma, with French students spending a few semesters in Germany and vice versa.
 The doctorate is open to composers who wish to develop a research project in the context of writing a piece.
-The prerequisite for the In France, the only way to obtain a master's degree in composition is through the two conservatories in Paris and Lyon, or through the Haute école des arts du Rhin in Strasbourg.
-All the major structures are working to create spaces for the transmission and training of composers: Ircam has its own academy, the Gmem in Marseille is developing its own with the Métaboles, the Tana Quartet, the Multilateral Ensemble and the Mozarteum in Salzburg: Arco *.
+The prerequisite for In France, this is awarded by the two Conservatoires in Paris and Lyon, or by the Haute école des arts du Rhin in Strasbourg.
+Ircam has its own academy, while Marseille's Gmem is developing its own with Métaboles, the Tana quartet, the Multilatérales ensemble and Salzburg's Mozarteum: Arco *.

-I hope that there will be a new project along these lines in Strasbourg, which would occupy the space left vacant by Philippe Manoury's composition academy, which no longer exists.
-Interest in his academies is growing, even from the general public!
+I would like to see a new project along these lines in Strasbourg, occupying the space left vacant by Philippe Manoury's composition academy, which no longer exists.
+Interest in his academies continues to grow, even among the general public!

-The second CD is on ECM Records, The Lips Cycle, for Isabel Soccoja's voice, flute, viola, harp and electronics.
+The second album , The Lips Cycle, for Isabel Soccoja's voice, flute, viola, harp and electronics, is released by ECM Records .

 Interview by Suzanne Gervais